jbowkett/CV/README.md

   ultimately used to make trading decisions.
 * All code was implemented in Java 6 with a SQLServer 2005 data warehouse (~400 GB) using constructor injection.
-* Designed and implemented a highly-configurable custom ETL tool, allowing for quick and easy development and deployment of new datafeeds.
-The ETL tool was responsible for downloading feed files (over http(s) or ftp), transforming them and then loading them into the main data warehouse from such institutions as the SEC and USPTO.
+* Designed and implemented a highly-configurable ETL tool, allowing for quick and easy development and deployment of new datafeeds.
+It downloaded feed files (over http(s) and ftp) from such institutions as the SEC and USPTO.
 Incorporating Xstream, reflection, XSLT, Apache commons-net.
 * Created Tomcat 7 web applications for accessing and analysing OLAP data.
   Incorporating the following technologies: Spring 3, Stripes, Shiro, JSP 2, JSTL, Infinispan 5, Java.nio Memory mapped files, CSS, JQuery, Highcharts 2, JQueryBlockUI, DisplayTag, Ajax.
-* Created a tool for users to research company information in a structured manner, parsing required details out of web pages automatically.
+* Created a tool for users to research company information in a structured manner, parsing recognised web pages automatically.
 Incorporating JDIC/JExplorer and Webstart.
 (Since leaving, I have implemented an open source custom proxy server to enable augmented browsing that would obviate the need for a custom browser component)
-* Developed a Maven plug-in to composite obfuscating and signing mojos ready for Webstart creation to ensure output obfuscated jars are correctly signed for use in Webstart.
+* Developed a Maven plug-in to composite obfuscating and signing mojos ready for Webstart creation to ensure output obfuscated jars are signed for use in Webstart.
 Incorporating Maven 3 and Proguard.
 * Created various autonomous web page scraping agents.
 * Implemented a workflow server and client to allocate work for the research client and other research and internet downloader/scraping tools,